 Such actions may include one or more of the following:

-- arrange for the student to be formally reprimanded by the relevant Dean or by the Deputy Vice-Chancellor, either in person or in writing
+- a formal reprimanded by the relevant Dean or by the Deputy Vice-Chancellor

-- suspend the student from attendance at any class or programme for up to one year
+- suspend the student from any class or programme for up to one year

 - cancel a student's enrolment at the University, as a whole or in respect of any paper or programme, for a specified period of time or permanently